yankostadinov/core/tutorials/guides/react/react.md

 You can now observe each StockDetails window also displays a new value for Bid and Ask price columns every 1.5 seconds.

-## 4. Shared Contexts
+## 5. Shared Contexts

-### Overview
+### 5.1.
+Overview

-The last example will demonstrate the use of the glue shared contexts (different from the window context).
+The next example will demonstrate the use of the glue shared contexts (different from the window context).
 These contexts can be accessed by any application, so they are used as a central place for state management:
     - Client app instead of invoking a `glue.interop` method to set the client, will update a shared context with the client data.
     - Stocks and StockDetails applications will subscribe for this shared context and connect existing functionality related to the client.
     - Stock details application upon receiving a new client will check and notify user if the current instrument is not part of the current client stocks/portfolio